Find Grad Schools

 3 Yearly Graduations

 The 17th most popular school in the country for other public admin majors who are seeking their master's degree is Alabama State University.
 Roughly 4,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,328 per year, while in-state graduate students, on average, pay $7,416 per year.
-During the 2020-2021 academic year, 3 people received their master's degree in other public admin from Alabama State.
-Of these students, 67% were women and 67% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 3 people received their master's degree in other public admin from Alabama State.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 Below are some popular majors that are similar to other public admin that offer master’s degrees.